 At the Centre for Developing Athletes we go beyond the game.
 We believe that everybody can be an athlete, and everybody is worth developing.
-We support young sporting talent, coaches and elite athletes, but overall we develop people, and the same rules apply no matter who we are working with.
+We support young sporting talent, coaches and elite athletes, but we also develop people, and the same rules apply no matter who we are working with.
 We want to engage you in physical activity and see your potential grow.

 Our ethos is that everybody can.
 If you're active, you're an athlete.
 It doesn’t matter if you walk, run, cycle or dance.
 Athletes aren’t just the ones on the podium, they’re anyone who uses their body to stay active, in whatever form that takes.